ppy/osu-wiki/wiki/Contests/en.md

 # Contests

-Section dedicated for contests held throughout the osu! community.
+This section is dedicated for contests held throughout the osu! community.

 ## Official contests

-Official contests are contests that are hosted (or otherwise recognised as official) by the [osu! team](wiki/People/The_Team).
-Most official contests have their own listing in the [contests page](https://osu.ppy.sh/community/contests) dedicated to them.
+Official contests are hosted (or otherwise recognised as official) by the [osu! team](wiki/People/The_Team).
+Most official contests have their own pages on the [contests listing](https://osu.ppy.sh/community/contests).

 ### Official beatmapping contests